Assassination of Jovenel Moïse: Attack

 Former Prime Minister Laurent Lamothe said there are often 100 officers from the presidential guard around the president's home.
-Neighbors and acquaintances have stated, however, that Moïse only had a few guards around his home on most days.
+Neighbors and acquaintances have stated however, that Moïse only had a few guards around his home on most days.
 According to a Haitian National Police investigation report, only six were guarding the residence at the time of the assassination.
-According to the report, two of the guards had acted as informants and the rest showed no resistance at all.
+According to the report, two of the guards had acted as informants, and the rest showed no resistance at all.

 On 7 July 2021, at around 1 am local time, a group of gunmen stormed Moïse's home in Pèlerin 5, a district of the upmarket Pétion-Ville quarter of Port-au-Prince.
-Seven of the assailants were involved in killing the President and four (called the "Delta team") personally entered his bedroom, but the rest stayed outside according to General Jorge Luis Vargas Valencia, chief of the National Police of Colombia.
-All of the team leaders were carrying a Samsung Galaxy smartphone to take images of his corpse and send it as evidence to the orchestrators of the assassination.
+Seven of the assailants were involved in killing the president and four (called the "Delta team") personally entered his bedroom, but the rest stayed outside according to General Jorge Luis Vargas Valencia, chief of the National Police of Colombia.
+All of the team leaders were carrying Samsung Galaxy phones to take images of his corpse to send as confirmation to the orchestrators of the assassination.

 Moïse called several police officials for help after discovering the attackers, but none of them arrived in time.
-They later started shooting in his office and bedroom, and then ransacked the two rooms and left.
+The assailants started shooting in his office and bedroom and then ransacked the two rooms and left.
 Moïse was severely beaten before he was shot multiple times, killing him at the scene.
-He was shot with 12 bullets in his chest, arms, right leg, and left hip, and had a shattered left eye.
+He was left with twelve bullets in his chest, arms, right leg, and left hip, and had a shattered left eye.
 The house was riddled with 9mm and 5.56mm bullets.